Chinese sillago

-The Chinese sillago (Sillago sinica) is a species of recently described inshore marine fish in the smelt whiting family Sillaginidae.
+The Chinese sillago (Sillago sinica) is a species of inshore marine fish in the smelt whiting family Sillaginidae, described in 2011.
 The species is known only to inhabit the coastal waters of China, primarily in estuarine tidal flats near Wenzhou, Zhejiang Province.
 The Chinese sillago was described in 2011 based on morphological and DNA barcode analysis of several specimens.
 Several detailed anatomic features distinguish it from other sillaginids, with Sillago parvisquamis its closest relative based on phylogenetic analysis.
 Nothing is known of the ecology or importance to fisheries of the Chinese sillago.

 Taxonomy and phylogeny

-The Chinese sillago is one of 31 currently recognised species in the genus Sillago, itself one of 3 genera of smelt whiting in the family Sillaginidae.
-The Sillaginidae are percoid fishes in the order Perciformes.
+The Chinese sillago is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The Chinese sillago was first described by a group of 6 authors in 2011 based on several type specimens collected from various parts of the East China Sea.
 The designated holotype is from near Wenzhou in the Zhejiang Province.
 The species specific epithet arises from the Latin word for China.

 The authors used the mitochondrial DNA cytochrome oxidase subunit I (COI) gene as a DNA barcode to further justify the assignment of a new species of Sillago.
 In doing so they also analysed the species position relative to several sillaginids with an overlapping geographic distribution.
 The results clearly indicated S. sinica was sufficiently genetically distant from other species to be considered a new species.
 S. parvisquamis is the closest species genetically which correlates with the similar overall morphology of these two species.
 The authors also demonstrated that the COI gene is a viable method of phylogenetically analysing the Sillaginide.